 Joshua Ferris

-Joshua Ferris is the author of four novels, including A Calling for Charlie Barnes, published in September of 2021, and a collection of stories, The Dinner Party.
-He was a finalist for the National Book Award, winner of the Barnes and Noble Discover Award and the PEN/Hemingway Award.
+Joshua Ferris (’89) is the author of three previous novels, Then We Came to the End, The Unnamed and To Rise Again at a Decent Hour, and a collection of stories, The Dinner Party.
+He was a finalist for the National Book Award, winner of the Barnes and Noble Discover Award and the PEN/Hemingway Award, and was named one of The New Yorker’s “20 Under 40” writers in 2010.
 To Rise Again at a Decent Hour won the Dylan Thomas Prize and was shortlisted for the Booker Prize.
 His short stories have appeared in The New Yorker, Granta, and Best American Short Stories.
-He was awarded the Award in Literature from the American Academy of Arts and Letters in 2016.
-He lives in New York.

 Forrest Gander